cocos/cocos-docs/en/components/slider.md

 ![slider-hierarchy](./slider/slider-hierarchy.png)

-#### Add a callback by script code
+## Add a callback by script code

-##### One method
+### Method one

-This method adds the event callbacks and the event callbacks that are added to the editor using the same code, You need to first construct a `cc.Component.EventHandler` object, and then set the corresponding target, component, handler and customEventData parameters.
+The event callback added by this method is the same as the event callback added by the editor, all added by code.
+First you need to construct a `cc.Component.EventHandler` object, and then set the corresponding `target`, `component`, `handler` and `customEventData` parameters.

 ```js
 var sliderEventHandler = new cc.Component.EventHandler();